8 Running Benefits for your Body, Brain, and Well-Being

-- A calmer state of mind.
 The chemicals released during and after running can help people experiencing anxiety feel calmer.
-Whether you're hopping on a treadmill, track, trail or sidewalk, getting your body moving is a healthy way of coping with tough times.
+Whether you're hopping on a treadmill, track, trail, or sidewalk, getting your body moving is a healthy way of coping with tough times.

-- Brainpower boost.
 Cardiovascular exercise can create new brain cells and improve overall brain performance.
-A tough run increases levels of a brain-derived protein in the body, believed to help with decision-making, higher thinking and learning.
+A tough run increases levels of a brain-derived protein in the body, believed to help with decision-making, higher thinking, and learning.